 5. Take magnesium

 Almost everyone is short on magnesium and it is involved in over 300 reactions in your body – so you can bet that you need to up your magnesium intake during stressful times.
 It is also great for muscle relaxation.
 You can start taking 150mg per day and work your way up.
-The “citrate” form will give you the runs at higher doses, while the “bisglycinate” form will not and is better absorbed.
+The “citrate” form will give you looser stools at higher doses, while the “bisglycinate” form will not and is better absorbed.
 You may also try the Raspberry-Lemon flavour of the “Calm” brand as a hot tea before bed.

 6. Eat a balanced diet